 This brief history was researched and written by Scoutmaster Jeff Snowden in 1984, and has been continually updated since.
 It is based on considerable research (see reference list at the end) and personal experience.
 The history is intended to be accurate and factual, but of course will contain some personal interpretations of events.
 Corrections of fact are always welcome.

-Scouting began in England in 1907-08, created by General Robert Baden-Powell.
-B-P, a 50-year old bachelor at the time, was one of the few heroes to come out of Britain's South African ('Boer') War.
+Scouting began in England in 1908, created by General Robert Baden-Powell.
+B-P, a 50-year old bachelor at the time, was one of the few heroes to come out of Britain's 2nd South African ('Boer') War.
 He was known primarily for his unusual ideas about military scouting, explained in his book Aids to Scouting.
 Startled to discover that many boys were using his military book as a guide to outdoor activities, he began to think how he could convert his concepts of army scouting for men to "peace scouting" for boys.
-Gathering ideas from many sources (including Ernest Thompson Seton, who had founded a boys organization in the US), he tested his program on a group of boys on Brownsea Island in 1907.
-The island camp was successful, so B-P rewrote his military book, calling it Scouting for Boys.
+Gathering ideas from many sources, he tested his program on a group of boys on Brownsea Island in August, 1907.
+The island camp was successful, so B-P rewrote his military book, calling it Scouting for Boys (released in early 1908).
 The climate was right for a youth program like Scouting, and it spread quickly around the British commonwealth, then to other countries.

 World Scouting Today